SomeWeekendReading/someweekendreading.github.io/_posts/2023-10-10-tired-surveillance.md

   flags them for prompt hostile scrutiny.
 Surely it will quickly do the same with these stunts.
 They _may_ work once, if you can get the appropriate software spec and version numbers&hellip; _somehow_.
-- __Future legal issues:__ Suppose it does one, at least once.
+- __Future legal issues:__ Suppose it does work, at least once.
 Further suppose it's hard to update the surveillance software to compensate.
 How long do you think it will be before the rich and powerful institutions and people using surveillance will cause their pet legislators to make it _highly illegal_ to do this?
-As in, "felony" illegal."
+As in, "felony illegal."

-  Personally, I'd wager it would not take more than around a small number of months.
+  Personally, I'd wager it would not take more than a small number of months.
+A _single digit_ small number.

-  So even under the most optimistic scenarios about this sort of thing working, the clock is immediately set to ticking before it becomes very difficult to try.
+  So even under the most optimistic scenarios about this sort of thing working, the clock is immediately set to ticking to tell us when this becomes very difficult to try.

 So in the (very) short term, you might be inconspicuous to cameras but _conspicuous to people._  In the longer term, you will be just plain conspicuous to everything.